Outcome bias

-Outcome Bias, also known as the Disparity Fallacy and Equity Fallacy, is a form of confirmation bias, and by extension a cognitive bias.
-This error arises when a decision is based on the outcome of previous events, without regard to how the past events developed.
-Outcome bias does not involve analysis of factors that lead to a previous event, and instead de-emphasizes the events preceding the outcomes and overemphasizes the outcome.
-Unlike hindsight bias, outcome bias does not involve the distortion of past events.
+The outcome bias is an error made in evaluating the quality of a decision when the outcome of that decision is already known.
+Specifically, the outcome effect occurs when the same "behavior produce[s] more ethical condemnation when it happen[s] to produce bad rather than good outcome, even if the outcome is determined by chance".

 While similar to the hindsight bias, the two phenomena are markedly different.
-Hindsight bias focuses on memory distortion to favor the actor, while the outcome bias focuses exclusively on weighting the past outcome heavier than other pieces of information in deciding if a past decision was correct.
+Hindsight bias focuses on memory distortion to favor the actor, while the outcome bias focuses exclusively on weighting the outcome heavier than other pieces of information in deciding if a past decision was correct.

 Overview

 One will often judge a past decision by its ultimate outcome instead of based on the quality of the decision at the time it was made, given what was known at that time.
 This is an error because no decision-maker ever knows whether or not a calculated risk will turn out for the best.
 The actual outcome of the decision will often be determined by chance, with some risks working out and others not.
 Individuals whose judgments are influenced by outcome bias are seemingly holding decision-makers responsible for events beyond their control.

 Baron and Hershey (1988) presented subjects with hypothetical situations in order to test this.

 One such example involved a surgeon deciding whether or not to do a risky surgery on a patient.
 The surgery had a known probability of success.
 Subjects were presented with either a good or bad outcome (in this case living or dying), and asked to rate the quality of the surgeon's pre-operation decision.
 Those presented with bad outcomes rated the decision worse than those who had good outcomes.
-"The ends justify the means" is an often used aphorism to express the Outcome effect when the outcome is desirable.
+"The ends justify the means" is an often-used aphorism to express the outcome effect when the outcome is desirable.

-The reason why an individual makes this mistake is that he or she will incorporate currently available information when evaluating a past decision.
+This mistake occurs when currently available information is incorporated when evaluating a past decision.
 To avoid the influence of outcome bias, one would evaluate a decision by ignoring information collected after the fact and focusing on what the right answer is, or was at the time the decision was made.

 Outside of psychological experiments, the outcome bias has been found to be substantially present in real world situations.
 A study looking at the evaluation of football players' performance by coaches and journalists found that players' performance is judged to be substantially better—over a whole match—if the player had a lucky goal rather than an unlucky miss (after a player's shot hit one of the goal posts).
-This is an example of how the outcome bias can cloud people's judgment and cause them to focus on the final result rather than the actual process and performance of the player.
+Another study found that professional basketball coaches are "more likely to revise their strategy after a loss than a win... even when a loss was expected and even when failure is due to factors beyond the team's control."